ghartsel/DoreStaticSiteGenerator/demo/src/dashUG.rst

 File Location
 -------------

 This screen is used to enter include file pathnames used in the configuration file.
 The name of the output file is also entered.
-Any valid DOS path- and filename may be entered.
+Any valid path- and filename may be entered.

 .. image:: img/ug1.png
-   :width: 600 px
+   :width: 500 px
    :align: center

 A.  These include files are installed with the kernel.
 The pathname where the files currently reside, and where they can be located by the assembler, is entered.